Mohamed Ibrahim (American football)

 Mohamed Ibrahim (/'aɪbrəhiːm/ EYE-brə-heem; born September 8, 1998) is an American college football coach and former player.
-He is currently the running backs coach at Kent State University and played college football for the Minnesota Golden Gophers.
+He is currently the running backs coach for the Minnesota Golden Gophers.
+He played college football for Minnesota and for the Detroit Lions of the National Football League.

 Early life

-Ibrahim was born and grew up in Baltimore, Maryland and attended Our Lady of Good Counsel High School in Olney, Maryland.
+Ibrahim was born and grew up in Baltimore, Maryland, and attended Our Lady of Good Counsel High School in Olney, Maryland.
 As a senior, he rushed for 1,313 yards and 16 touchdowns on 206 attempts.
 He committed to play college football at Minnesota over offers from Kentucky, Iowa, Temple, and Towson.

 College career

 Ibrahim redshirted his true freshman season.
 He became the Golden Gophers' starting running back as a redshirt freshman and rushed 202 times for 1,160 yards, the second most by a freshman in history behind Darrell Thompson, and nine touchdowns.
 Ibrahim was named the MVP of the 2018 Quick Lane Bowl after rushing for 224 yards and two touchdowns against Georgia Tech.
 As a redshirt sophomore he gained 604 yards and scored seven touchdowns on 114 carries.
 He entered his redshirt junior season on the watchlist for the Doak Walker Award.
 Ibrahim finished the season with 1,076 and 15 touchdowns on 201 carries in seven games played and was named first team All-Big Ten and the Ameche–Dayne Running Back of the Year as well as a third team All-American by the Associated Press.